Overscan refers to a cropped image on your TV screen. Here are some examples:

 - Your TV's plastic border blocks some of the TV screen, so that you can't see the edges of the content.

 Underscan is usually intended, and refers to black bars that appear around a movie or show.
-The bars appear because the content was filmed in a different proportion than your TV screen.
+The bars appear because the content was filmed in a different proportion from your TV screen.
 Here are some examples:

 - Black bars appear above and below a movie because it has a wider aspect ratio than your TV screen.